People Power (Hong Kong): 2020 election and national security law

 Raymond Chan and Tam Tak-chi represented People Power and joined the 2020 legislative election, after winning the pro-democracy primaries earlier.
 Both said they would not sign the confirmation form to declaring upholding the Basic Law.
 The election was then delayed by the Hong Kong Government citing the pandemic, while the legislative session was extended by the Chinese Government for a year.
 Chan resigned as MP on 30 September 2020, the original end date for the session, arguing the extension was unconstitutional.

 People Power was under pressure after the imposition of the national security law and the arrest of democrats, including Chan and Tam.
 After Chan resigned as the party chairman and quitted the party in May 2021, Leung Ka-shing became the acting chairman.
 However, in December 2021, Leung was accused of attempting nominating a non-member as an executive of the party, reportedly filling up the vacancy by former vice-chairlady Chin Po-fun.
 38 members left the party to protest the move, including Tam Tak-chi and So Ho, the two vice-chairmen, and former chairman Christopher Lau.
 As a result, the party membership shrunk to around 10.

 On 22 August 2025, the Hong Kong government gazetted notices to strike off close to 300 groups including various defunct pro-democracy groups from the societies registry, unless they could provide proof of their existence within three months.
 People Power was among the groups and is believed to be no longer operating.
+The group is believed to have been removed from the list of societies after the three months notification period ended in November.